prebid/prebid.github.io/prebid-server/endpoints/openrtb2/video.md

 | 10  | DAAST 1.0 Wrapper |

 ### Buyer UIDs
-The `user.buyeruids` is an optional, but recommended parameter.
+The `user.ext.prebid.buyeruids` is an optional, but recommended parameter.
 It is an object that contains all the SSP UserIDs to send to the SSPs endpoint.
 They are passed as key-value pairs: `{bidder_name:bidder_specific_userid}`.

 These are the supported (registered) bidder names.